Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Common Names: Catnip, Catswort, Catnep, Catrup, Catmint, Catswort, Field Balm, Nep, Herb Catta

-Catnip is a perennial herb member of the mint family and can grow up to three feet high.
+Catnip is a perennial one among the list of medicinal herbs and can grow up to three feet high.
 Manufactures of medicine repeatedly use the flowering tops of the plant to help people with:

 - A Natural repellent